datacentricdesign/lab/collections/_courses/bsc-io1075-module3.md

 ---
 layout: course-module
-title: "Network Technologies"
+title: "#3 Gearing up"
-permalink: /courses/bsc-io1075/module3
+permalink: /courses/bsc-io1075/module3/index.html
 description: "Software-Based Product - Module 3"
+module-id: 3
 module-of: bsc-io1075
 tags:
+- Agile
+- Lean
+- VCS
+- Test Units
+- Dependencies
-introduction: In this module you will connect to the world!
-You will learn the basic jargon of Network technologies.
-In the lab experiment you will experience how to test the performance of a network.
-The assignment will enable your GoodNight Lamp to connect with its pair through the Internet.
+introduction: In this module you will learn about software development methods such as Agile and Lean.
+You will test the behaviour of lamp shaped in the previous module to ensure its correctness.
+Then, you will use tools such as dependency managers and version control sytems to organise your code and collaborate.
-explain: the communication models as well as the basics of information encoding and quantities
+explain: Explain the main software development methods
+make:
+analyse: Analyse an error stack to extract hints of the issue
+evaluate: Evaluate code through unit test
+specify: Specify a software behaviour with flow chart
-make: a simple piece of software that communicate over an TCP and UDP network
+collaborate: Organise simple piece of code to distribute and collaborate
-analyse: network industry standards to compare them within a design goal
-evaluate: the performance of a network infrastructure
-specify: network and component interaction with component and sequence diagrams
 ---